 Please understand that pumpkin puree and pumpkin pie mix are NOT the same things.
 The pumpkin pie mix that comes in a can contains other things that this cake does not need.
 You will find that pumpkin puree is good for a lot of uses, including the Chocolate Chip Pumpkin Cookies.
 You can find it usually in the baking section of your supermarket.

 Cakes usually call for vanilla extract.
-But since there is coffee in this case, I thought that almond extract would be a better idea.
+But since there is coffee in this case, I thought almond extract would be better.
 Please only use pure almond extract and not some kind of flavoring.
 If you have nut allergies, by all means, please use a good pure vanilla extract instead.

 I decorated mine with black licorice, candy corn, red hot cinnamon candies, and little candy ghosts.
 I used a little frosting for glue.
-Maybe next year, I’ll make spun sugar spider webs, but that’s a project for another day.
+Maybe I’ll make spun sugar spider webs next year, but that’s a project for another day.

-I make and enjoy this wonderful Haunted Halloween Pumpkin Fortress cake soon.
+I hope you make and enjoy this wonderful Haunted Halloween Pumpkin Fortress cake soon.
 Have a wonderful Halloween!

 Let’s Make Cake!

 If you purchase any of the products through these affiliate links, I get a few pennies that help keep The Good Plate open.
 I use these products myself and want you to be able to easily find them.